vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/about-exchange/ex-ug-what-is-exchange.md

 ## Data source

-Exchange {{exchange.release}} supports converting data from the following formats or sources into vertexes and edges that Nebula Graph can recognize, and then importing them into Nebula Graph in the form of **nGQL** statements:
+Exchange {{exchange.release}} supports converting data from the following formats or sources into vertexes and edges that NebulaGraph can recognize, and then importing them into NebulaGraph in the form of **nGQL** statements:

 - Data stored in HDFS or locally:
   - [Apache Parquet](../use-exchange/ex-ug-import-from-parquet.md)